 Arlington Community Food Bank's Response to COVID-19

-Arlington Community Food Bank will continue to provide service, however our facility, itself, will be closed to the public.
+Arlington Community Food Bank's commitment to ensuring no one goes hungry in North Snohomish County continues.
+We offer curbside grocery service in a safe and accessible environment.
 We are working hard to provide fresh produce, breads, sweets, dairy and quality meats.
 Our volunteer team takes pride in personally selecting the best ingredients to meet your weekly grocery needs.

-To limit expose, clients are asked to remain in their vehicle until their prepared groceries are delivered next to your vehicle at which time you can safely load, you are asked to leave your cart curbside.
+To limit your exposure, as well as our amazing volunteers, clients are asked to remain in their vehicle until their groceries are delivered to your vehicle at which time you can safely load, you are asked to return your cart to our curbside entrance area.
 Thank you for helping us keep our facility safe so we can continue to provide services for the community.
 If you are unable to access drive-up services and need special home delivery, contact us at 360.435.1631 or firstname.lastname@example.org.

 Face covers available

-All businesses are required to ensure their customers or clients are wearing face coverings.
+In response the COVID-19, Washington State requires all businesses ensure their customers or clients are wearing face coverings.
 The City of Arlington and Arlington Community Food Bank are working together to providing face coverings to clients and community members in need.
 Anyone meeting income eligibility guidelines may pickup two face clothes per family member during regular distribution hours.
-The recommendation is to ensure all citizens comply with the Snohomish Health District’s and the CDC’s recommendations to cover their faces while in public (during grocery shopping and other essential errands) to contain and control COVID-19.

 Face clothes are available at Arlington Community Food Bank at 19118 63rd Avenue in Arlington (near the airport and Arlington Fire Station 47).

-Clients may pick up face masks during normal distribution days & times: Mondays 5:00-6:00pm, Wednesdays 5:30pm-7:00pm, or Fridays11:30am-1:00pm.
+Clients may pick up face masks during normal distribution hours: Mondays 5-6pm, Wednesdays 5:30-7pm, or Fridays11:30am-1pm.
 Clients who want only face masks (not picking up food) must still line up with other clients, upon reaching the parking attendant, can simply request face masks.

-Arlington Students will not go Hungry during the COVID-19 School Closures
+Arlington Students will not go Hungry during the COVID-19 REMOTE LEARNING

-In partnership with the Arlington School District and the City of Arlington, FREE “to go” meals will be available for any child through age 18 at desiganted ASD pick-up sites.
-Meals will include breakfast and lunch and will be available at the Food Bank Mondays 5-6pm; Wednesdays 5:30-7pm and Fridays 11:30am-1pm.
-Also available at APS Hot Spots Mondays & Tuesdays.
-APS Hot Spot sites can be found at www.asd.wednet.edu.
+In partnership with the Arlington School District and the City of Arlington, FREE “to go” meals will be available for any child at desiganted ASD location or Arlington Food Bank.
+Meals will include breakfast, lunch and snacks.
+For APS District information: www.asd.wednet.edu.

 These meals are FREE and available to any child, whether they are currently enrolled in school, or not.